Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}} \onecolumngrid

 {\center \bf Supplemental Material for \\} {\center \bf \letitre \\ }

-This supplemental material gives details about the finite-size scaling analyses used for the mobility edge, the integrated density of states, and the critical point (Sec.~\ref{sec:scaling}), as well as about the tight-binding and AA limits (Sec.~\ref{sec:AA-model}).
+This supplemental material gives details about the finite-size scaling analyses used for the mobility edge, the integrated density of states, and the critical point (Sec.~\ref{sec:scaling}), the sketch for the mobility edge and critical point (Sec.~\ref{sec:sketch}), the critical and fractal behaviours for the imbalanced case (Sec.~\ref{sec:imbalanced}), as well as about the tight-binding and AA limits (Sec.~\ref{sec:AA-model}).